Learn With Us

 The legacy of Beatrice Willard.

 We are excited to offer new and exciting courses for our community and members.
-Beginning this fall, Rocky Mountain Conservancy Field Institute began offering Bettie Courses.
+In the fall of 2022, Rocky Mountain Conservancy Field Institute began offering Bettie Courses.
 These courses are named after Dr. Beatrice “Bettie” Willard, who inspired the educational seminars in the park and was one of the first instructors of the Field Institute programs.
-Bettie initiated some of the first alpine environment research in the early 60s, and focused her research on the tundra in Rocky Mountain National Park.
+Bettie initiated some of the first alpine environment research in the early 60s and focused her research on the tundra in Rocky Mountain National Park (RMNP).
 Her research ultimately was instrumental to mountain ecology and management of the tundra in RMNP, and her land protection advocacy throughout the state of Colorado left a legacy for all women who value land stewardship and conservation.
 To honor and recognize this remarkable woman, these Bettie Courses were created to encourage women, and those that identify as women, to learn about conservation efforts and get outside.

 It is our honor to dedicate these initiatives to the work these devoted women began.